Christian Bethancourt Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.51 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.57 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to give up the second-most home runs in baseball (177 total, 1.4 per game).
+- Rockies pitchers combine to give up the third-most home runs in baseball (178 total, 1.4 per game).

-- The Rockies will send Blach (1-1) to the mound for his sixth start of the season.
-He is 1-1 with a 4.14 ERA and 15 strikeouts through 37 2/3 innings pitched.
+- Gomber (9-9 with a 5.52 ERA and 82 strikeouts in 130 1/3 innings pitched) looks for his 10th win when he makes the start for the Rockies, his 26th of the season.

-- His last appearance came on Wednesday against the Arizona Diamondbacks, when the lefty went five innings, surrendering two earned runs while allowing six hits.
+- In his most recent appearance on Wednesday against the Arizona Diamondbacks, the left-hander threw 5 1/3 innings, giving up six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.